Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Jorge Polanco At The Plate

-- Polanco has reached base via a hit in 43 games this season (of 60 played), and had multiple hits in 13 of those games.
+- Polanco has reached base via a hit in 44 games this year (of 61 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.